seanhess/robotquest/Plan.md

 NEXT STEPS
-[ ] save a creature into redis any way you want
+[√] save a creature into redis any way you want
-[ ] give the creature a unique id and token and send it back [ ] give it a location
+[√] give the creature a unique id and token and send it back [√] give it a location
+[ ] Allow movement
 [ ] make a client to show the location
+[ ] Unique location